Russo-Ukrainian War: Prediction and explanation of Twitter suspension: Related Work

 \section{Related Work}

-Similar works on Twitter suspension focus on the suspension factors based on Twitter policy topics \cite{chowdhury2020twitter, volkova2017identifying}, which can include the violation of Twitter rules and policies \cite{chowdhury2021examining}, hateful and abusive activities \cite{founta2018large,davidson2017automated, nakov2021detecting}, violation of civil integrity \cite{ferrara2020characterizing} and spam campaigns \cite{chu2012detecting, zhang2012detecting, thomas2011suspended, antonakaki2016exploiting}.
-One of the initial and highly influential works on Twitter suspension was from Vern Paxson \cite{thomas2011suspended}, where they examine a dataset of 1.8 billion tweets.
-They characterize the spamming methodologies of 1.1M suspended accounts posting 80M tweets, examine the features of these accounts, evaluate the abuse of URLs, and provide an in-depth analysis of five spam campaigns.
-Finally, this study first reveals and analyses the marketplace of \textit {spam-as-a-service} on Twitter.
+Similar works focus on the suspension factors based on Twitter policy topics \cite{chowdhury2020twitter, volkova2017identifying}, including the violation of Twitter rules and policies \cite{chowdhury2021examining}, hateful and abusive activities \cite{founta2018large,davidson2017automated, nakov2021detecting}, violation of civil integrity \cite{ferrara2020characterizing} and spam campaigns \cite{chu2012detecting, zhang2012detecting, thomas2011suspended, antonakaki2016exploiting, ShevtsovICWSM22, antonakaki2021survey}.
+One of the initial and highly influential works was from Vern Paxson \cite{thomas2011suspended}, examining a dataset of 1.8B tweets.
+They characterize the spamming methodologies of 1.1M suspended accounts posting 80M tweets, analyze the features, evaluate the abuse of URLs, and provide an in-depth analysis of five spam campaigns.
+This study first reveals and analyses the marketplace of \textit {spam-as-a-service} on Twitter.
 Also, in \cite{thomas2014consequences} the authors detect compromised accounts in a dataset of 14M victims on Twitter and apply clustering for the suspended and deleted users.

-Similar to our study, in \cite{volkova2017identifying} after they obtain a Russian, Spanish, and English Twitter corpus regarding the Russia-Ukraine conflict during 2014, they analyze the suspension and deletion factors.
+Similar to our study, in \cite{volkova2017identifying} after they obtain a Russian, Spanish, and English Twitter corpus on the Russia-Ukraine conflict during 2014, they analyze suspension and deletion factors.
 The authors utilize multiple approaches of feature extraction based on n-grams, Latent Semantic Analysis, text embeddings, topics, emotions, and images and reveal the major differences between the deleted and suspended accounts.

-In \cite{zannettou2019disinformation} in a Twitter dataset of 2.7K suspended accounts they study how dedicated accounts ('trolls') are involved in spreading disinformation, the type of content they disseminate, and their influence on the information ecosystem.
-The authors in \cite{im2020still} explore the Russian trolls and the accounts acting on behalf of the Russian state, in a dataset of 170K control Twitter accounts.
-They highlight interesting quantitative covariates among the flagged/suspended accounts as an indication of Russian trolls.
+In \cite{zannettou2019disinformation} in 2.7K suspended Twitter accounts they study how dedicated accounts ('trolls') are involved in spreading disinformation, the type of content they disseminate, and their influence on the information ecosystem.
+In \cite{im2020still} they explore Russian trolls and accounts acting on behalf of the Russian state, in a dataset of 170K control Twitter accounts, highlighting interesting quantitative covariates among the flagged/suspended accounts as an indication of Russian trolls.